meng-shiun/book-list/README.md

-# Tinder-like app
+# Book List

-A simple Tinder-like app to learn Redux & React.
+A simple book list to learn Redux.

 Following the course "Modern React with Redux" by Stephen Grider.